Things To Do In

 Home of Paula Deen of the Food Network, The Lady & Sons Restaurant in downtown Savannah is located on Congress Street just off of City Market and Ellis Square.
 The restaurant is a favorite attraction for the city's visitors.
 People come from all over the country and world to enjoy the tastes of Paula Deen's famous Southern comfort food recipes.
 Come, sit down, have a glass of sweet tea, and savor all that the restaurant has to offer.

 Located on Lafayette Square, built between 1873 and 1876, the Cathedral is an excellent example of French Gothic architecture.
 Most of the decorative appointments are of European origin and design.
 Elegantly restored in 2000 the church is regularly called "breathtaking" and "amazing"!
-TripAdvisor rated the Cathedral # 6 on its list of top 10 US attractions in 2013.
+TripAdvisor rated the Cathedral in the top 10 of US attractions in 2013 and 2014.

 Savannah's Central of Georgia Railway National Landmark District is the oldest and most complete antebellum railroad manufacturing and repair facility still in existence in the United States.
 The Georgia State Railroad Museum now has permanent exhibits in seven of the 13 structures on the site.
 Exhibits focus on steam engines, belt-driven machinery, locomotives, railroad rolling stock, and model railroad layouts.
 This is one of the most extensive collections of rolling stock and machinery in Georgia.